 Any street trader who wishes to trade on Christmas Eve in Cookstown this year must apply for a temporary street trading licence from Mid Ulster District Council.

 The Environmental Health Service is now accepting applications on a first come, first served basis as licences are limited.
 All applications must be accompanied at the time of application by the supporting information below:

 - The appropriate fee of £55.00 (cheques payable to Mid Ulster District Council)

 - Access NI Basic Disclosure Certificate (for both the applicant and any assistants)

-- Two passport style full face photographs for the applicant and any assistant/ employee
+- Two passport style full face photographs (for both the applicant and any assistants)

 - Evidence of £5million Public Liability Insurance

 - If using gas, evidence of up to date testing of the gas installation and appliance